-This allows for the conclusion that the Peloponnese was covered with large forests since lions and elk require a forest environment spread over large areas, as their ranges are very large.
+This allows for the conclusion that the Peloponnese was covered with large forests, since lions and elk require a forest environment spread over large areas, as their ranges are very extensive.

 In Homer’s Odyssey , the (now bare) Mount Noriton on the island of Ithaca is strikingly described as “dense leaved,” while the island of Zakynthos is referred to as “forest covered.”

 Fires destroyed the green landscape in ancient Greece

 According to Liacos, the destruction of the Greek forest largely began with the invasion of various Indo-German races that set off from areas around the Danube River at the beginning of the 20th century BC.

 First, it was the Achains, a nomadic race that followed the Axios River to enter Greece, reaching the Peloponnese through central Macedonia, Thessaly, Biotia, and Attica.